spectrocloud/pack-central/packs/karpenter-1.0.5/README.md

 # Karpenter

 Karpenter is an open-source node lifecycle management project built for Kubernetes.
-Adding Karpenter to a Kubernetes cluster can dramatically improve the efficiency and cost of running workloads on that cluster.
+Adding Karpenter to a Kubernetes cluster can dramatically improve the efficiency and cost of active workloads in the cluster.
+Karpenter automatically launches the right compute resources to handle your cluster's applications.
 Karpenter works by:

 * Watching for pods that the Kubernetes scheduler has marked as unschedulable
 * Evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints) requested by the pods